Abhisht01/iosd-hackathon/README.md

-# CURE (Your one stop solution for all medical problems)
+# CURE (Your one stop solution for all medical problems!)

 # INTRODUCTION